 While vignetting seems like it’s pretty bad from the test charts, it actually adds a nice look to the image.
 I often add vignetting to my photos so for me, this isn’t a huge issue.

 I’m not seeing any crazy streaks or onion rings in the bokeh in real-world shooting conditions and for the most part, everything just comes together nicely.

 I would say this lens isn’t the best to use in very bright situations since it also really brings out that vignetting so you may want to grab a 3-Stop ND filter or polarizer for those situations.

 Color & Rendering

-Color rendering and the contrast is where this lens excels over a lot of other third party lenses in this price range.
+Color rendering and contrast are where this lens excels over a lot of other third-party lenses in this price range.

 SOOC (Straight Out Of Camera Samples)